 We only admit students for the fall semester.
-The application deadline is January 1, 2022 and admission decisions will be made starting in February.
+The application deadline is January 1 2024.
 We especially welcome applications from underrepresented minorities, as diversity is important in our graduate program.

-We receive around 500 completed applications for a target incoming class of about 12.
+We receive about 400 completed applications for a target incoming class of about 8.
 The admission of each applicant is decided by the department as a whole and rests upon the applicants:

 - Academic record (especially economics and mathematics courses)

 - GRE scores, especially quantitative